Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Try to meditate at the same time every day to establish a routine.
 If you don’t want to sit in silence, you can find guided sessions via apps on your smart devices, or you can play some calming music to help you focus.
 For added benefits, try meditating outside on the porch or in a garden.
 Doing your daily session in nature can calm you even further, helping you make the most of your mindfulness practice.

 Mindfulness meditation is one of the most positive things you can do for your mental health and emotional well-being.
 It doesn’t take long to do, either.
-Having a simple routine to keep your mind in-shape can show benefits across all areas of your life.
+Having a simple routine to keep your mind in shape can offer benefits across all areas of your life.
 From improving memory recall to lowering stress levels and improving your sleep, practicing meditation can keep you more engaged in the present moment, helping you stay happy and calm during the best years of your life.